corybrunson/beamerthemeufl/ufl-theme-markdown.md

 ## Markdown + Pandoc

-The `ufl` Beamer theme will be described in more detail in `ufl-theme-example.pdf`, generated from `ufl-theme-example.tex` using all four themes.
+The `ufl` **Beamer theme** will be described in more detail in `ufl-theme-example.pdf`, generated from `ufl-theme-example.tex` using all four themes.
 (Currently, only the color and font themes are drafted.)
-This slideshow is generated instead from the Markdown file `ufl-theme-markdown.md` using the document conversion program [Pandoc](https://pandoc.org/).
+This slideshow is generated instead from the **Markdown** file `ufl-theme-markdown.md` using the document conversion program [**Pandoc**](https://pandoc.org/).

 Note that Markdown syntax is not standardized, so much so that i decided not to link to any specific introduction or guide in the previous paragraph.
-Features may differ between the Pandoc Beamer converter and other engines, so beware that the syntax used here will not necessarily work in, say, GitHub.
+Features may differ between the **Pandoc Beamer** converter and other engines, so beware that the syntax used here will not necessarily work in, say, GitHub.

 # Pandoc Beamer